angelo-peronio/nanonis-xarray/README.md

 The data is read into a [`xarray.Dataset`](https://docs.xarray.dev/en/stable/getting-started-guide/why-xarray.html#core-data-structures), where each measured channel (tunnelling current, AFM oscillation amplitude, …) is a [`xarray.DataArray`](https://docs.xarray.dev/en/stable/user-guide/data-structures.html#dataarray) with up to three dimensions:

-* The independent variable of the measurement, such as bias voltage or tip z position;
+* The independent variable of the measurement, such as sample bias voltage or tip z position;
 * The sweep number, if the measurement has been repeated multiple times;
 * The sweep direction (forward or backward), if the independent variable has been swept in both directions.